MariMendM/devops-sandbox/Project006/README.md

 Demonstrate Ansible's playbook deploying a web page on AWS Cloud with Auto Scaling and Elastic Load Balancer.

 The CloudFormation deploys a stack containing an EC2 Template for Auto Scaling, that is associated to an ELB.
-Systems Manager's State Manager is used to run a command of type 'AWS-ApplyAnsiblePlaybooks' during EC2 instances provisioning by Auto Scaling.
+During EC2 instances provisioning by Auto Scaling, the Systems Manager's State Manager is used to run a command using:
+* the document 'AWS-ApplyAnsiblePlaybooks', in template named "cloudformation-ssdocamazon.yml"; or
+* the document created by stack, with similar function, in template named "cloudformation-ssmdoccustom.yml".
 The ELB takes part with Health Checks for EC2, controlling traffic and registering/deregistering instances according to Auto Scaling actions.

 The ELB's DNS address can be opened to check web page's deployment, displaying IDs of healthy instances provisioned by Auto Scaling.